Updated: Jan 2022

 Most small business owners are often intimately involved in their business and will remember the person complaining from their initial visit to the shop or conversation over the phone.
 For them, a subsequent complaint posted on Facebook can feel like a personal blow to them.

-A few years ago I received a call from a Travel Agent who was genuinely upset about activity on his Facebook brand page.
-He told me about regular clients of his, a couple in their 60s, who he’d booked on a trip to Greece.
-Arriving into their hotel the couple called and asked for a change of room.
+A few years ago, I received a call from a Travel Agent who was genuinely upset about activity on his Facebook business page.
+On speaking with the travel agent, he told me about regular clients of his, a couple in their 60s, has booked a trip with him to Greece.
+Arriving at their hotel the couple had called and asked the agent for a change of room.
 The Travel Agent responded by telling them the best course of action was to go down to reception and request the hotel do it on their behalf.

 Now listening to the travel agent share that story I thought it a reasonable response but then I’m a fairly independent traveller and couldn’t imagine making a call like that in the first place.
-But it wasn’t good enough for this couple who took full umbrage with the Travel Agent and called home to share it with their adult daughter.
+But it wasn’t good enough for the client who took full umbrage with the Travel Agent and called home and shared their anger with an adult daughter.

-The daughter followed that with a call to the Travel Agent who explained as he had to her parents, getting a room changed was better managed at the location itself.
-Unhappy and angered with that response the daughter took to the agent’s Facebook page to vent about the “deplorable customer service”, “attitude of the Travel Agent”, and “overall bad experience.”
+What followed was the daughter called the Travel Agent who explained as he had to her parents, that getting a room changed was better managed at the location itself.
+Unhappy with that response the daughter took to the agent’s Facebook page to vent about the “deplorable customer service”, the “attitude of the Travel Agent”, and “overall bad experience.”

 What happened next was like throwing petrol onto a simmering fire.

-The Travel Agent, who is located in a small town in Ireland, where everyone knows everyone, deleted the comments posted by his client’s daughter.
+The Travel Agent, who is in a small town in Ireland, where everyone knows everyone else, deleted the comments posted by his client’s daughter.

-Now the problem in doing that is, the person venting is waiting to see how you (page administrator/business owner) react to their online complaint.
+Now the problem doing that is, the person venting is waiting to see how you (page administrator/business owner) reacts to their online complaint.
 They’re already all fired up so how you respond is crucial.
 The worst possible thing to do is delete the comment.